antonionduarte/generative-video-engine/README.md

 Obvious usage is generating Animated NFT Collections.
 Much of this file is also a direct port from his repository, since many of the explanations are perfectly acceptable :)

+What this engine provides that HashLip's doesn't:
+ - An engine to combine video layers in a random manner in order to obtain a configured amount of new video files.
+ - Provides Metadata files complying to the [ERC721A official metadata standard](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md).
+ - Provides a util to convert all the resulting video files (which are in the `.mov` format), to `.gif`, since it's a more desirable standard for an NFT collection.

 **Most of the code reused from:** [HashLips Art Engine](https://github.com/HashLips/hashlips_art_engine)

 # Installation